pingcap/docs/tidb-cloud/data-service-response-and-error-code.md

 # Response and Error Codes of Data Service

-When you call an API endpoint defined in [Data Service](/tidb-cloud/data-service-overview.md), Data Service returns a HTTP response.
-Understanding the structure of an API response and the meaning of error codes is essential for interpreting data returned by a Data Service API.
+When you call an API endpoint defined in [Data Service](/tidb-cloud/data-service-overview.md), Data Service returns an HTTP response.
+Understanding the structure of this response and the meaning of error codes is essential for interpreting data returned by a Data Service endpoint.

 This document describes the response and error codes of Data Service in TiDB Cloud.

 ## Response

-Data Service returns a HTTP response with a JSON body.
+Data Service returns an HTTP response with a JSON body.
 The response body contains the following fields:

 - `type`: _string_.
 The type of this endpoint.
 The value might be `"sql_endpoint"` or `"chat2query_endpoint"`.
 Different endpoints return different types of responses.
 - `data`: _object_.
 The execution results, which include three parts:

     - `columns`: _array_.
 Schema information for the returned fields.
     - `rows`: _array_.
-The returned results in key:value format.
+The returned results in `key:value` format.
     - `result`: _object_.
 The execution-related information of the SQL statement, including success/failure status, execution time, number of rows returned, and user configuration.

 An example response is as follows: